 'Vehicle-to-Everything,' also known as V2X, refers to the passing of information from a vehicle to any entity that may affect the vehicle and vice versa.

 - V2I or 'Vehicle-to-Infrastructure' which is the exchange of data between a car and equipment installed alongside roads and that is generally called a 'roadside unit' (RSU).
 V2I can be typically used to broadcast traffic conditions and emergency information to drivers.

 - V2V or 'Vehicle-to-Vehicle' relates to the transfer of data between vehicles.
-Compared to what sensors can provide to the vehicle, information transmitted via V2V technology can come from vehicles few hundred meters ahead or even hidden cars from behind trucks or buildings.
+Compared to what sensors can provide to the vehicle, information transmitted via V2V technology can come from cars a few hundred meters ahead or even hidden cars from behind trucks or buildings.

 Standardized V2X communication

 The automotive industry has worked with regulatory bodies to standardize V2X communication.
 The objective was to ensure all stakeholders can manage interoperability between vehicle brands and with the road infrastructure so standardized messages.

 In most countries, governments consider V2X as a critical technology to reduce road fatalities.
 They are pushing the industry to shorten the deployment schedule for the technology.

 For car manufacturers, V2X, and more specifically V2V, is a milestone in the path towards fully autonomous cars.

 They request the user's privacy to be protected and preserved so the journey of drivers cannot be easily tracked or reconstructed by listening and compiling all messages a car sent and received in a period of time.